vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 a 8 lb dumb bell on the way back; I already had one other 8 lb dumb bell, so this was my second such dumb bell, allowing for simultaneous exercise with 8 lb in both hands.
-However, since I had just received the vaccine, I took a break from strength exercises for a few days.
+However, since I had just received the vaccine, I took a break from weight-lifting exercises for a few days.

-On Sunday 2024-01-21, as part of resumed strength exercises, I exercised with 8 lb dumb bells in both hands for the first time.
+On Sunday 2024-01-21, as part of resumed weight-lifting exercises, I exercised with 8 lb dumb bells in both hands for the first time.
 For my exercise sequence, I started with the 3 lb dumb bells, then proceeded to do the same exercises on the 5 lb dumb bells, and finally